Film Connection graduate David Presto Wins Emmy!

 You can never say that, because this is still their face and what they look like is very important to them.
 It’s a very give and take relationship.
 You can always coax them into doing something that you think you feel strongly about and say, ‘Hey, why don’t we try this?
 And if you don’t like it, we can take it off and we’ll go with something else.’
 You have to be able to talk to someone about doing that, and you never say no. You just try to work with them.
 That’s what the job is.
 It’s a lot of working with people.”

 How did it feel when you found out you’d been nominated for an Emmy?

 “When I found out about, I was really happy and humbled as well.
 And then when we did win, back in September, I was just so proud to be part of that show….I had just finished a show that was very difficult…then I jumped right onto Fosse/Verdon literally the next day….It was great making characters.
 We had prosthetics, we had regular makeup, a lot of hair laying and a lot of period, too.
 We went from the 40s all the way to the 80s.
 So there was a lot of different types of makeup in that show.”

-So did you attend the Academy Awards?
+So did you attend The Emmys?
 If so, what was that like?

 “Yeah, my wife and I went.
 It was one of the best days of my life, one of the happiest times.”